b0chard/b0chard/README.md

 17 y.o. web developer building ***"somewhat useful"*** stuffs and putting it out on the internet.

 My projects are for personal and hobby purposes only (for now).
-If you would like to view them, just check them out on my repos.
-There are links there, click it and you'll see how they work.
+If you'd like to view them, free to check them out!.
+There are links provided there, click and you'll see how they work.

+I can't afford hosting for php websites, so some projects doesn't have specified links. if you like to test them, try it on your local server. thank youu!!

 > [!WARNING]
 > Most of the time, i don't really know what I'm doing.
 But once a code works— I won't dare touching it anymore.